Obstructions to combinatorial formulas for plethysm

 Our main result, Theorem~\ref{t:main}, implies a negative answer to both cases in Question~\ref{q:combinatorial} and strong restrictions on a positive solution to Question~\ref{q:mulmuley2}.
 We show that $m^{sd,k}_{s\lambda}$ need not be an asymptotic Ehrhart quasi-polynomial of a polytope of dimension equal to the degree of its growth.
 At the moment we are not able either to exclude or confirm that $m^{sd,k}_{s\lambda}$ is an asymptotic Ehrhart quasi-polynomial for an inhomogeneous polytope of dimension strictly larger than its degree.

 In previous work the authors gave a formula for plethysm coefficients, which is a sum of Ehrhart functions of various polytopes with (positive and negative) coefficients~\cite{KMplethysm}.
 This allows to gather experimental data on the questions for many rays.
-A-posteriori, the specific plethysm in Theorem~\ref{t:main} can also be confirmed using well-known formuls for $S^3(S^k)$.
+A-posteriori, the specific plethysm in Theorem~\ref{t:main} can also be confirmed using well-known formulas for $S^3(S^k)$.
 General formulas for $S^k(S^3)$ are unknown, though.
-Our methods are inspired by \cite{King, briand2009reduced}. \begin{thm} The multiplicity functions of $S^{s(7,5,0)}$ in $S^3(S^{4s})$ and $S^{4s}(S^3)$ equal
+Our methods are inspired by \cite{King, briand2009reduced}. \begin{thm} The multiplicity functions of $S^{s\cdot(7,5,0)}$ in $S^3(S^{4s})$ and $S^{4s}(S^3)$ equal

 where $r(s)$ has period $6$ and takes the values $3,-1,1,0,2,-2$ on respectively the integers $0,\dots,5$.
-There do not exist rational vectors $a,b,c \in\mathbb{Q}^n$ (of arbitrary length $n$) such that $\phi$ equals the counting function of a one-dimensional inhomogeneous polytope
+There do not exist rational vectors $a,b,c \in\mathbb{Q}^n$ (of arbitrary length $n$) such that $\phi$ equals the counting function of a one-dimensional inhomogeneous polytope $P(a,b,c)$.
 In particular, $\phi$ is not an Ehrhart function of any rational polyhedron. \end{thm} \begin{rem} Before giving a general proof, it is easy to see that $\phi$ cannot be an Ehrhart function: it violates Ehrhart--Macdonald reciprocity~\cite{ehrhart1967I,macdonald1971polynomials}.
-The value $f(-s)$ of an Ehrhart quasi-polynomial $f$ of a rational polytope $P$ at a negative integer argument counts (up to a global sign) the number of interior lattice points in~$sP$.
+The value $f(-s)$ of an Ehrhart quasi-polynomial $f$ of a rational polytope $P$ at a negative integer argument counts (up to a global sign) the number of interior lattice points in~$s\cdot P$.
 In particular, $|f(-s)|\leq f(s)$.
 However,

-Interestingly, the jumps in values that make Ehrhart reciprocity fail are also the crucial ingredient for our proof of non-representability by a one-dimensional inhomogeneous polytope. \end{rem} \begin{proof} The equality of the multiplicties of the given ray in both plethysms is a consequence of Hermite reciprocity \cite{hermite1854}, \cite[Exercise~6.18]{fulton91:_repres_theor}.
+Interestingly, the jumps in values that make Ehrhart reciprocity fail are also the crucial ingredient for our proof of non-representability by a one-dimensional inhomogeneous polytope. \end{rem} \begin{proof} The equality of the multiplicities of the given ray in both plethysms is a consequence of Hermite reciprocity \cite{hermite1854}, \cite[Exercise~6.18]{fulton91:_repres_theor}.
 There are now various ways to determine the formula from the interpretation as a multiplicity in $S^3(S^{4s})$.
 One is to simply evaluate the explicit formula from~\cite{KMplethysm} along a ray.
 Another way is to observe that the function must exhibit linear growth and that its period is at most six~\cite{CGR83, manivel2014secants}.
 With this information and some values the function can be interpolated.

 Let $P$ be an inhomogeneous line segment as in the statement.
 Then the $s$-th dilation of $P$ can be written as

 Asymptotically, $P(s)$ becomes an interval of length~$\frac{s}{3}$.
 This means that there exists an $s_0$ such that for all $s > s_0$